Last Updated on June 1, 2022

 Interview with Professor LaQuita Frederick

-Sports Degrees Online had the opportunity to interview Dr. Frederick in March, 2022.
+Sports Degrees Online recently had the opportunity to interview Dr. Frederick, Professor of Sport Industry Management (SIM) Graduate Program at Georgetown University.
 Dr. Frederick touched on subjects ranging from character traits that students should cultivate to be successful, factors to consider when choosing a sport management program, and much more.

 Dr. Frederick is an accomplished higher education and seasoned sports industry professional with multi-faceted experience.
 Professor Frederick holds a doctorate degree in Sport Leadership and Management from the United States Sports Academy.